Photos From Washingtonian’s 2019 Style Setters Party | Washingtonian (DC)

 Guests were treated to a tasting bar provided by Ciroc that included Ciroc, Ciroc Apple and Ciroc Peach, and signature cocktails throughout the night featured these flavors.
 A photo booth provided by Winks kept guests entertained and each took home a keepsake photo.
 DJ Sean J from Mixing Maryland DJs kept the night going with a great soundtrack.

-Congratulations to the 2019 Style Setters: Terrance Blowe, Anibel Ng-Conwell, Michelle German, Angie Goff, Eric Hilton, Victor Nguyen-Long, Dani Sauter, Daniella Senior, and Donal Syriani.
+Congratulations to the 2019 Style Setters: Terrance Blowe, Anibel Ng-Conwell, Michelle German, Angie Goff, Eric Hilton, Victor Nguyen-Long, Dani Sauter, Daniella Senior, and Donald Syriani.
 To see the full story, click here for our online feature.